PKU-Alignment/omnisafe/docs/source/index.rst

         Robust and Readable
         ^^^^^^^^^^^^^^^^^^^^
-        Our code can play the role of both a tutorial and a tool.
+        Our code not only serves as a tutorial but also as a practical tool.
-        If you want to learn algorithms' implementations in Safe RL, the highly readable code in OmniSafe can help you get started quickly.
-        You can see how each algorithm performs.If you want to build your algorithms, OmniSafe's highly inherited code can also be an excellent tool!
+        For those who want to learn about the implementation of Safe RL algorithms, the highly readable code in OmniSafe provides an easy and quick way to get started.
+Users can observe how each algorithm performs and gain insights into their implementation.
+Moreover, for those who want to develop their algorithms, OmniSafe's **highly modular and reusable** code can be an excellent resource.

     .. grid-item-card::
         :class-item: sd-font-weight-bold